RyanLamansky/dotnet-webassembly/README.md

 Everything on this list will be fixed before 1.0 is published.

-* `block` instructions that yield a value are not supported by the compiler.
 * The following section types are not supported by the compiler: Custom, Start, Data.
 * The following export types are not supported by the compiler: Table, Global.
 * The following import types are not supported: Global, Memory, Table.